 After each flush, about two inches of water will be in bowl, which is fine for travel.
-Always flush for ten seconds or more to ensure all solids and wastes move into tank and are not held in drainage pipes.
+During usage, keep 4 to 5' of water in bow to assist with flushing solids..

-OPERATION: Note the following photo for hand lever operation.
+OPERATION: Note the following photo for

+hand lever operation.
 To flush, press lever all the way forward as shown.
 To add water press lever half way forward.
 Should your camper have foot flush, hold pedal down half way for water only and all the way for full flush.